Chuo-ku Tourism Association Official Blog

 You can see the Kiyosu Bridge slightly.

-This time, I went to Chuo-ohashi Bridge.
+This time, I tried to extend my foot to Chuo-ohashi Bridge.

 SUMIDAGAWAst 085.JPG